rubinusp/byu-cs460-f2021/lab-network-layer/README.md

    - Find the matching entry in the host's forwarding table.
 This yields a two-tuple corresponding to an outgoing interface and next hop.

+   - If the outgoing interface returned from the forwarding table lookup is `None`, then there is no matching route and thus no place to send the packet.
+A full-functioning router would drop the packet and return an ICMP "network unreachable" packet to the sender.
+But in this case, you can simply return from the function.

    - If the next hop returned from the forwarding table lookup is `None`, then use the destination IP address as the next hop.
 This is the case for subnets to which the host is directly connected--i.e., the ones populated